 After speaking with Peg Overdorf (Valley Community Center), I came away with a bit of history pertaining to this park, which is located in The Valley just off South Park on Smith Street.
 Red Jacket River Front Park was once a parking area for workers at Concrete Central.
 Fifteen years ago The County, The City and The State came together and cleaned it up in preparation for park land that is maintained by The County to this day.
 If you keep walking along the river heading south, you will find a fence… that is known as ‘Area D’ – formerly one of the ten toxic spots around.
 ‘Area D’ (formerly site of Local Color) was eventually capped and is now being prepared for the home of WNY railway Historical Society along with the Greenway Trail that will connect multiple locations along the river.

-Red Jacket River Front Park is a quite getaway that is obscure to say the least.
+Red Jacket River Front Park is a quiet getaway that is obscure to say the least.
 If you end up at taking a stroll here, you may not even run across another soul during your visit.
 It’s a place to reflect upon – whether it’s the history or the reclamation of the landscape, or even the future of the Buffalo River.